ssMMiles/discord-api-proxy/README.md

 `PORT` | The port to listen on.
 Defaults to `8080`.
 `REDIS_HOST` | The host of the Redis server.
 Defaults to `127.0.0.1`.
 `REDIS_PORT` | The port of the Redis server.
 Defaults to `6379`.
+`REDIS_USER` | The host of the Redis server.
+Defaults to an empty string, is only available on Redis 6+`.
+`REDIS_PASS` | The host of the Redis server.
+If unset, auth is disabled.
 `METRICS` | Whether to expose Prometheus metrics on `/metrics`.
 Defaults to `true`.

 #### Warnings